-Bright flashes of light from around the limb of the moon are a moving spectacle during Totality
+Bright flashes of light from around the rim of the moon are a moving spectacle during Totality

 And it gives us one of the best sights of all during an eclipse, Baily’s Beads.